 The Downtown Denver Transportation Management Association (DDTMA) was established by the Downtown Denver Partnership in 1995 in response to growing concerns among downtown businesses and visitors on issues relating to air quality, mobility and access into and around downtown.
 The DDTMA was designed to develop and implement cost-effective programs that improve access, mobility and parking options for Downtown constituents, at the same time reducing traffic congestion and protecting air quality.

 Denver South Economic Development Partnership

 The Denver South Economic Development Partnership is an organization with one simple, overarching goal in mind: to make sure that the transportation system works hard for everyone who lives and works along the South I-25 Urban Corridor.
-That mission manifests itself in a number of ways.
-Denver South EDP strives to monitor transportation demands to ensure that the new light rail lines will consistently deliver convenient, effective and high-quality services to businesses located throughout this corridor.
+Denver South EDP strives to monitor transportation demands to ensure new light rail lines will consistently deliver convenient, effective and high-quality services to businesses located throughout this corridor.
 Denver South EDP is your continuous conduit to a wealth of transportation information.